PGCE Teacher Training in Essex. Choosing the right course for you

 Entry Requirements for Assessment Only QTS in Primary Education:

-- You must have taught in at least two schools or Early Years settings, across the whole age range choosing from ages 3-7, 5-11 or7-14.
+- You must have taught in at least two schools or Early Years settings, across at least 2 Key Stages;

 - You must have C-Grade or level 4 or above in English, Maths and Science GCSE (or equivalent).

-Please Note: It is unlikely that you will have gained sufficient experience if you have not been employed for two years as an unqualified teacher, but teaching in schools outside the UK and teaching as part of a recognised training course may be acceptable.
+Please Note: It is unlikely that you will have gained sufficient experience if you have not taught for two years as an unqualified teacher, but teaching in schools outside the UK is acceptable.

 Assessment Only FAQs